Right to Prohibit Infringement

 Exceptions under Article 27

-Nevertheless, certain acts are not considered infringements (Article 27 of the UPC Agreement):
+Nevertheless, certain acts are not considered infringement (Article 27 of the Agreement on a Unified Patent Court):

 • acts done privately and for non-commercial purposes;